-Author has written 6 stories for Hunger Games.
+Author has written 7 stories for Hunger Games, and Pokémon.

 I joined the site in my late teens and am today the proud mother of two door-stoppers and a few side stories of a more reasonable length.

-For now, I've been posting exclusively Hunger Games fanfiction.
+It all began with the Hunger Games.
 I care little for the love triangle and very much for the politics, the effects of traumatic events, the propaganda and terror.
 I write about people, survival, rebellions and dictators.
 Suzanne Collins' world is a wonderful sandbox and the research I had to do to write my stories has made me a wiser person.

 As fanfiction (or any fiction) goes, I like active and complex characters with strong personalities, surprises and layered plots.
 Politics and world-building are like candy you can't ever eat too much of, and the best praise I can give a story is that it made me think.